tsgates/arch-wiki-markdown/wiki/Nouveau.md

     performance.
--   To get the latest Nouveau improvements, you should use the linux-git package from the AUR, edit the PKGBUILD and use Nouveau's own kernel repository, which is currently located at: git://anongit.freedesktop.org/nouveau/linux-2.6.
+-   To get the latest Nouveau improvements, you should use the linux-git package from the AUR, edit the PKGBUILD and use Nouveau's own kernel repository, which is currently located at git://anongit.freedesktop.org/git/nouveau/xf86-video-nouveau.

 Upsteam driver sources can be found at the Nouveau Source page.